Configure Git Username and Email with git config

 This means the config file was edited manually and the syntax is broken.
 Git will not read or update that file until the malformed line is removed.

-Once the new file is written, compare it with ~/.gitconfig.bak only if you need to recover other settings.
+Once Git can read the file again, compare it with the timestamped ~/.gitconfig.bak.* backup only if you need to recover other settings.
 For username and email changes, using git config is safer than editing the file by hand.

 Once Git is pulling the right identity from the right file, the problem stops being mysterious.
 A global default covers everyday work, local overrides stay boxed into the repositories that need them, and a quick check shows what the next commit will use.
 If you are cleaning up Git history next, see undo the last Git commit or rename a local and remote Git branch.